PStrom/Medici/README.md

 We are also inspired in form by other movements, such as Modernism and architecture, with formations such as 'Göteborgskoloristerna' and 'Die Brücke' who acted as working individuals learning and exploring together.

-Practical knwoledge is also of great importance to us, learning by formulating questions and experience the result from what we build rather than up-front analysis and specifications.
+Practical knowledge is of great importance, continous learning by formulating questions and experience the result from what we build rather than up-front analysis and specifications.